-Available as an accredited Bachelors of Science in engineering major (B.S.E degree) with computer Engineering Concentration
+Available as an accredited Bachelor of Science in Engineering (B.S.E.) degree with a concentration in Computer Engineering

 What do cell phones, digital audio players, tablet PCs, satellites, x-ray machines and laser surgical tools have in common?
 All are the result of the work of computer engineers.

 With the continued expansion of computer-based products, Olivet’s computer engineering graduates can be found in a wide variety of dynamic companies, working on a myriad of technology-based products and services.

 As a computer engineering graduate, you will enter a field characterized by high demand for talented systems and applications programmers, hardware and firmware designers, network managers, and enterprise consultants.

 Students who have elected the computer engineering concentration benefit from the best of both the Engineering and Computer Science departments, providing maximum exposure to the key elements required for the computer engineering field.
 And as with all Olivet programs, the computer engineering concentration has a focus on Christian ethics.